Zhytou/Zhytou.github.io/content/homepage.md

 - Attack on Titan
 - Jujutsu Kaisen

-🎧 Music artists I love
+🎧 Music I love

+- Money Trees
+- All My Life
+- Laugh Now Cry Later
+- EARTHQUAKE
+- Die For You
+- Wouldn't leave
+- 5AM Mansions
-- zh: Ddg Echo
+- ....
-- non-zh: The Weekend Jcole

 Check below for more information: